AP FACT CHECK: Claims from Trump and Biden’s first debate

 Biden’s broader point is push back on the idea that he’s a Johnny-Come-Lately with the Black community or that his political connections there are owed only to being Barack Obama’s vice president.

-Associated Press writers Calvin Woodward, Mark Sherman, Ricardo Alonso-Zaldivar and Bill Barrow contributed to this report.
+Associated Press writers Josh Boak, Ellen Knickmeyer, Calvin Woodward, Hope Yen, Mark Sherman, Ricardo Alonso-Zaldivar, Bill Barrow, David Klepper and Amanda Seitz contributed to this report.

 EDITOR’S NOTE — A look at the veracity of claims by political figures.